<- Pipe Chamber Products

 Normally, all outputs for chest magnets are negative-going (active-low) so that a positive common is used on all chest magnets.
 If required (or preferred) outputs may be active-high (positive-going, negative common on chests) by using a different type of driver board.
 Drivers can even be mixed, if required.

 The box is 15" wide by 21" high and about 6" deep (including connectors).
 The hinged panel (14" x 21") is a heavy-duty printed circuit board with rows of pins onto which cables may be plugged.
 Holes are provided at the hinged edge to tie cables down.
 There is also a "pin-board" on the left side for miscellaneous connections such as MIDI-IN/OUT, expansion cable out, etc. Heavy-duty binding posts are used for +12V input from the chamber power supply (or organ rectifier).
 The box is designed to be mounted on the wall of the chamber so that all connections are easily accessible.
 It eliminates the Pipe organ relays of older systems.
-The box is controlled by a MIDI source using one channel per rank.
+The box is controlled by a MIDI source using one channel per division.

 Connections on the front panel (PCIO-1) are made to 16 rows (8 ranks) of 48 output pins.
 To the right of each row is a terminal block to which commons should be connected.
 (Positive common outputs use internal self-resetting fuses.)

 There is also a version with 20 rows (10 rqnks) of 48 output pins.
 This panel (PCIO-2) is the same size as the 16-row version.
 Extension boxes may be bolted to top or bottom for more ranks.

 - Handles all MIDI messages for Note On/Off, Expression, as well as SysEx messages for Viscount stops, couplers, and tremolos.